 We'd all like our cars to be kinder to the planet.
 You could consider switching to an electric or hybrid car.
-We guide you through the maze of choices, including whether to buy, lease or hire, where to charge, and how much it will cost you.
-New petrol and diesel cars can only be bought up to 2030, so it might be time to think about making the change.
+We guide you through the maze of choices including whether to buy, lease or hire, where to charge, and how much it will cost you.
+After 2035, it may no longer be possible to buy new petrol and diesel cars, so it might be time to think about making the change.

 I have a car I love very much.
 It’s an ancient black classic convertible that sometimes leaks in the winter.
 And it is most definitely the last petrol car I’m ever going to own – because it’s time to go electric.

-If you live in a city or a large town with good public transport, the answer is more likely to be no. You could rent an electric car by the day when you need it.
-There are low-cost alternatives to conventional car hire companies, including car-sharing clubs, which may offer electric vehicles in the UK.
+If you live in a city or some larger towns with good public transport, the answer is more likely to be no. You could rent an electric car by the day when you need it.
+There are low-cost alternatives to conventional car hire companies, including car-sharing clubs, which can offer electric vehicles in the UK.